-PRESENTATION REQUIREMENTS Presentation packet given to each member of your panel.
-Visuals must be included in presentation.
-This may include the following: Powerpoint, Prezzi, a finished product, etc. Tri-fold boards will not be accepted.
-Presentations must be at least 10 minutes and cannot exceed 15 minutes.
-Presentation must be organized with a clear introduction, body, and conclusion.
-PRESENTATION PACKETS will present each member of your panel a packet.
-The packet will include: 1 Table of contents for packet 2 Student letter to panel members Approved Project Proposal Defense Final Log with a minimum of 10 hours signed off by mentor Biographical essay Research paper Reflection Paper Thank you note/letter to mentor and a copy to other panel members acad PRESENTATION CONTENT organized manner, share with your panel members what you did and what you learned, both emically and personally, from your Senior Project.
-Use the following list to help you construct your entation. • Describe your field experience Explain how your fieldwork is related to your academic content.
-Describe how this project is relevant to you and your future.
-Describe the challenges you faced throughout this project and how you overcame them.
-Discuss any new learning, ideas, or results that you discovered.
-Describe what you would do differently.
-Reflect on how your education earned during grades 9-12 at LHS have prepared you to take the next steps after graduation.
-Discuss your next steps.

 PRESENTATION REQUIREMENTS

-Arrive at least 10 minutes early.

-Dress professionally.
+- D Presentation packet given to each member of your panel. - □ Visuals must be included in the presentation.
+This will include a PowerPoint, the finished product, if one was produced and any additional items that will enhance your presentation.
+Tri-fold boards will not be accepted. - □ Presentations must be at least 10 minutes and cannot exceed 15 minutes. - D Presentation must be organized with a clear introduction, body, and conclusion.

+PRESENTATION PACKETS

+You will present each member of your panel a packet.
+The packet will include:

+- D Cover with name and date

+- □ Table of contents for packet

+- □ Student letter to panel members

+- □ Approved Project Proposal Defense

+- □ Final Log with a minimum of 10 hours signed off by mentor

+- □ Biographical essay

+- □ Research paper

+- Reflection Paper

+- □ Thank you note/letter to mentor and a copy to other panel members

+PRESENTATION CONTENT

+In an organized manner, share with your panel members what you did and what you learned, both academically and personally, from your Senior Project.
+Use the following list to help you construct your presentation.

+- Describe your field experience - □ Explain how your fieldwork is related to your academic content. - Describe how this project is relevant to you and your future. - Describe the challenges you faced throughout this project and how you overcame them. - Discuss any new learning, ideas, or results that you discovered. - Describe what you would do differently. - □ Reflect on how your education earned during grades 9-12 at LHS have prepared you to take the next steps after graduation. - Discuss your next steps.

+PRESENTATION REQUIREMENTS
-No relative or friend may be a panel member.
-They may attend the presentation as a

-spectator, but must leave the room during the scoring session.

-Use the scoring guides in your Senior Project packet to make sure that you have met all
+- Arrive at least 10 minutes early. - Dress professionally. - □ No relative or friend may be a panel member.
+They may attend the presentation as a spectator, but must leave the room during the scoring session. - Use the scoring guides in your Senior Project packet to make sure that you have met all grading criteria. - □ You must pass a preliminary practice session before moving on to your final presentation.

-grading criteria.

-You must pass a preliminary practice session before moving on to your final

-presentation.